outdoorbits/little-backup-box/README.md

 **IMPORTANT**
-PiBackupBox is designed to work with USB sticks as backup media.
+BackupPi is designed to work with USB sticks as backup media.
 Theoretically, it's possible to make Little Backup Box work with an external hard disk, but this setup is not officially supported.

 ## Installation